 Voice Over Research/Forums/Websites

-Just about everything I learned about VO was from online forums so this is a great place to start.
+Just about everything I learned initially about VO was from online forums so this is a great place to start.
 You’ll find that the voiceover community is very supportive.
-Here is a real good one – http://vo-bb.com/phpBB2/ You will find a LOT of info on these forums and sites, so take the time, dig through all the threads and soak it all up – it’ll take some time.
+Here is a real good one – http://vo-bb.com/phpBB2/ You will find a LOT of info on these forums and sites, so dig through all the threads and soak it all up.
+It will take some time.
 A particularly good area is the “Where To Start” section where you’ll find some very informative sites like these…

 - Voiceover Xtra